-The law provides that students who meet certain criteria are exempt from nonresident tuition and fees—in other words, they would pay the same rates as Oregon residents—for five years after initial enrollment at a public university in Oregon.
+The Tuition Equity law (Oregon House Bill 2787) provides that undocumented students who meet certain criteria are exempt from nonresident tuition and fees—in other words, they would pay the same rates as Oregon residents—for five years after initial enrollment at a public university in Oregon.

 Who does the law affect?

 - Eligible students who are not citizens or lawful permanent residents of the United States